akka/akka/akka-docs/src/main/paradox/persistence-plugins.md

 ## AWS DynamoDB plugin

-AWS DynamoDB can be used as backend for Akka Persistence with the [Akka Persistence DyamoDB plugin](https://doc.akka.io/libraries/akka-persistence-dynamodb/current/).
+AWS DynamoDB can be used as backend for Akka Persistence with the [Akka Persistence DynamoDB plugin](https://doc.akka.io/libraries/akka-persistence-dynamodb/current/).

-@ref:[Durable State](./typed/index-persistence-durable-state.md) is not supported by the DynamdDB plugin.
+@ref:[Durable State](./typed/index-persistence-durable-state.md) is not supported by the DynamoDB plugin.

 ## JDBC plugin